Data interface for machine monitoring and production analysis

 EMI (EHRT Machine Interface) is a data interface that allows a server to be installed on the respective machine, a network computer or in the cloud.
 It is used to develop IIoT solutions.

 The data interface uses the MQTT protocol, and data is ex changed via Ethernet.
 The entire communication system runs on a common server.
 Data about the machine is collected and just needs to be evaluated by client software.
 EMI is thus used to monitor the machine and can deliver the following messages, among others:

 - Status change (automatic, manual, in production…) (PDA) Production planning and monitoring (MES): Production order, Production status

-- Machine data retrieval: Operating hours, production hours, hydraulic hours, punching strokes, excessive temperature of hydraulics, operating hours, number of operations per MultiTool, number of operations per punch Maintenance planning
+- Machine data retrieval: Operating hours, production hours, hydraulic hours, punching strokes, excessive temperature of hydraulics, number of operations per MultiTool, number of operations per punch Maintenance planning

 By evaluating this data, a precise analysis of the production can be carried out, for example to increase efficiency.
 It can be used to determine if tools are positioned correctly in the tool bar, or whether another positioning would be more efficient.